Democracy (journal)

+Democracy is as an American quarterly political journal.
+As of 2023, its website describes its focus as not being on policy papers but on bigger-picture, outside the box thinking.

+Founding

-Democracy is an American quarterly journal of progressive and liberal politics, as well as culture, founded by Kenneth Baer and Andrei Cherny in 2006.
-Democracy is intended to be the progressive/liberal answer to such prominent and influential conservative journals as The Public Interest, Policy Review, Commentary, and The National Interest.
-Baer and Cherny state in a message to readers in the first issue that they intend to "regenerate the strength of the progressive movement" with "big ideas."
-Contrasting themselves with National Review's William F. Buckley, Baer and Cherny proclaim their journal will "stand athwart history and yell, Forward!"
-The editors put forward Democracy as "a place where ideas can be developed and important debates can be spurred" at a "time when American politics has grown profoundly unserious."
+It was founded as a forum for progressive and liberal ideas by Kenneth Baer and Andrei Cherny in 2006.
+Modeled after conservative journals like Commentary and The National Interest, the editors put forward Democracy as "a place where ideas can be developed and important debates can be spurred" at a "time when American politics has grown profoundly unserious."

-Baer told The Hill: "We think that the party is rich in tactics and poor in ideas.
+Baer told The Hill: "We think that the [Democratic] party is rich in tactics and poor in ideas.
 What we really need for long-term success is deep, serious thinking about how we’re going to apply long-held progressive values to new challenges."
 Cherny added: "I had started thinking about where all of the conservative ideas, for better or worse, had come from.
 Every big idea — Social Security privatization, supply-side economics, preemption, faith-based initiatives — had come out of one of their journals in their intellectual infrastructure."

 In an editorial for the Los Angeles Times on July 10, 2006, Baer and Cherny laid out a case for making a break with what they characterized as the "ad hoc approach to politics" they claim the current Democratic Party is engaged in.

+Editor

 On March 3, 2009, Michael Tomasky replaced Kenneth Baer as editor when Baer left to become associate director of the White House's Office of Management and Budget.